What to do when prayers seem to fail.

 I will ‘go out on a limb’ and state that when you actually do look back on the situation ‘after the dust has settled’, you will know that you have not been let down by our loving God.
 At the minimum, you will know that.

-If you can get your mind to that place mentioned above, and just let go, then God will normally bring about the best possible option for all concerned.
+If you can get your mind to that place mentioned above, and just ‘let go’, then God will normally bring about the best possible option for all concerned.
 That is what God knows will best suit your life/ faith journey and that of others affected by it.
-I say, yet again, let the Lord know that you ARE trusting him with the situation.
+I say, yet again, let God know that you ARE trusting him with the situation.

 Although it may feel risky to just leave these things up to God rather than ask for (or expect) specific outcomes, God is obviously in a position where he knows better than us.
 And that refers here to what is best for all concerned in the long run.